 All majors are also highly encouraged to spend a year or a semester in a Francophone country.
 In addition to the department’s highly successful language, literature and culture program in Nantes, a new professional skills program in Paris, launched in 2016, provides students the opportunity to cultivate readily transferrable language skills to the workplace.
 Many students have taken the opportunity to earn credits toward the major or minor and improve their language skills while experiencing firsthand the life and culture of France.

-In just these last few years, dozens of students have taken the opportunity to earn credits toward the major and improve their language skills while experiencing firsthand the life and culture of France.
+In just these last few years, dozens of students have taken the opportunity to earn credits toward the major and improve their language skills while experiencing firsthand the life and culture of the French-speaking world.

 Financial Support for Study Abroad